A potential-theoretic approach to optimal stopping in a spectrally L\'evy Model: Introduction

 \subsection{Literature review and research motivation}

 Optimal stopping problems for \lev processes have been extensively studied.
-However, much of the existing literature has focused on cases where the reward function is explicitly specified.
+One strand of research specifies the reward function in explicit form and derives constructive solutions for the associated stopping problems.
 For instance, \cite{mordecki}, \cite{alili-kyp}, and \cite{christensen2009note} investigated the McKean optimal stopping problem (see Section \ref{subsection:onesided}), while \cite{kyprianou2005novikov} and \cite{novikov2007solution} focused on problems with power-type reward functions.
 The papers of \cite{egami-yamazaki2013} and \cite{Egami-Yamazaki-2011} consider an optimal alarm problem in the context of capital adequacy management, where the reward function is decreasing and negative in the negative region and identically zero in the positive region.
+In these works, the expected reward is computed explicitly, and the set maximizing it is identified.
+As a consequence, the reward function must be chosen so that the expected payoff admits an explicit representation.